 Castello della Rovere, Renaissance castle in Vinovo, Italy.

-Castello della Rovere is a Renaissance castle in Vinovo built around an inner courtyard on Piazza Rey.
-The rooms display stucco decorations, grotesque paintings, and a covered walkway with terracotta details.
+Castello della Rovere is a Renaissance castle in Vinovo, built around an inner courtyard on Piazza Rey.
+It features a covered walkway with terracotta details and interior rooms decorated with stucco and painted walls.

-The castle sits at the edge of Vinovo's town center and is easy to reach on foot.
-Recent restoration work has returned the building to good condition and made it accessible to visitors.
+The castle sits at the edge of Vinovo's town center and is easy to reach on foot from the main square.
+Recent restoration work has brought the building back to good condition, making it open to visitors.

 The community of curious travelers